-If you're heading out on a road trip, make sure you do so safety.
-Check out our safety tips for travellers and holiday season safety tips.
+If you're heading out on a road trip, make sure you do so safely.
+Check out our safety tips for travellers.

 Safety tips for road trips